trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 #### HTTP Methods

 The HTTP protocol includes a set of methods that indicate which action to be done for a resource.

-The most common methods are GET and POST.
-But there are a few others, too.
+The most common methods are `GET` and `POST`.
+But there are a few others, too:

 - `GET` - use this method to request data from a specified resource where data is not modified it in any way. `GET` requests do not change the state of resource

-- `POST` - use this method to send data to a server to create a resource
+- `POST` - use this method to send data to a server to create a resource. `POST` requests change the state of resource

-- `PUT` - use this method to update the existing resource on a server by using the content in the body of the request.
-Think of this as a way to "edit" something
+- `PUT` - use this method to update the existing resource on a server by using the content in the body of the request. `PUT` requests change the state of resource

 - `HEAD` - use this method the same way you use `GET`, but with the distinction that the return of a `HEAD` method should not contain body in the response.
 But the return will contain same headers as if `GET` was used.
 You use the `HEAD` method to check whether the resource is present prior of making a `GET` request